 Research in accelerator science, atmospheric science, polymer science, or quantitative materials characterization at the NASA-Langley Research Center in Hampton or the Thomas Jefferson Labs (TJNAF) in Newport News.
-Approval of the Chair of Applied Science is required prior to enrollment.
+Approval of the Chair of Applied Science is required prior to enrollment.795.
+Research.Fall, Spring and Summer (Hours and credits to be arranged).800.
+Doctoral Dissertation.Fall, Spring and Summer (Hours and credits to be arranged).

-\\795.
-Research.

-\\800.
-Doctoral Dissertation.